petr-bauch/atom-plugin/README.md

 ## Rescan

-- If you need to restart the analysis or it fails for any reason, you can easily analyse the project again by clicking `Scan project`:
+- If you need to restart the analysis or if it fails for any reason, you can easily analyse the project again by clicking `Scan project`:

    ![rescan-project](images/rescan-project.png)